panoptic-labs/docs/docs/panoptic-protocol/design.md

 Many flash-loan based attacks involve the borrowing of a large amount of fund (sometimes at zero cost!) with the goal of manipulate the price of an asset or token balance in a smart contract.
 Impartantly, flash-loan attacks require all funds to be paid back in the same block.

-The Panoptic Protocol aims to prevent pool manipulation attacks by prevent funds to be withdrawn in the same block they were deposited.
+To prevent these types of attack, the Panoptic Protocol prevents funds from being withdrawn in the same block they were deposited.
+Similarly, options cannot be minted and burned in the same block.

 ## Computed quantities
 Several computed quantities are derived from the token balance in the Panoptic and Uniswap v3 pools.